roboncode/avocadojs/examples/README.md

 ## Example

-The following example showcases a workflow Orango can provide in a Twitter knockoff called "Chirpy".
+The following example showcases the workflow Orango can provide to an application.
+I have create a simplified version of Twitter called "Chirpy".
 It is composed of a client built with [Vue.js](https://vuejs.org/) and a server built on [Express](https://expressjs.com/).

 ### Pre-requisites